Now Reading

 Since the pandemic, backyard flocks are gaining ground every month with families trying to become more independent and self-sustaining.
 After all, who doesn’t love a pet that gives you breakfast?
 The plethora of eggs and nutrient compost components are great benefits to raising a flock.
 But having chicken coop curb appeal is an added bonus.

-Whether it’s store-bought or a DIY coop, here are four simple ways to add curb appeal to your chicken coop while also adding function.
+Whether it’s store-bought or a DIY coop, here are four simple ways to add curb appeal to your chicken coop while also adding functionality.

-Haven’t jumped on the chicken band wagon yet?
-No worries, these tips are also perfect for she sheds, garden sheds, storage sheds or any other little outbuilding that’s crying for some sweet farmhouse charm.
+Haven’t jumped on the chicken bandwagon yet?
+No worries, these tips are also perfect for the sheds, garden sheds, storage sheds, or any other little outbuilding that’s crying for some sweet farmhouse charm.

 Landscaping Your Chicken Coop Curb Appeal

 Lavender, sage, marigolds, garlic, oregano, mint and rosemary will provide dietary benefits to your lovely ladies.
 Lavender promotes egg production and relaxes laying hens while repelling mosquitos and rodents.
-Oregano strengthens chickens’ immune system and is known to guard against poultry illnesses.
-Mint repels mice, and can naturally lower chickens body temperature to help keep them cool during the summer.
+Oregano strengthens chickens’ immune systems and is known to guard against poultry illnesses.
+Mint repels mice, and can naturally lower chicken’s body temperature to help keep them cool during the summer.

 Add rosemary and lavender around the foundation of the coop and run, or marigolds in the window boxes.
 Planting these little green gifts around your farmhouse coop will add charm to the exterior and bestow blessings on your chickens.